-I’m enrolled in a course that I want to stay enrolled in.
-How can I be sure I won’t be dropped if I can’t attend it in person?
+I’m enrolled in an online (W) course that I want to stay enrolled in.
+How can I be sure I won’t be dropped?

-A: Instructors will be varying as to how to conduct “remote instruction.”
-Pay attention to emails from your instructors.
-They may require students to complete activities in GauchoSpace for “attendance” to remain enrolled in the class .
+A: Pay attention to emails from your instructors.
+They may require students to complete activities on the course site for “attendance” to remain enrolled in the class.

-A: The Comm department typically closes all lower and upper division courses a few days before the first day of instruction for that quarter.
+A: The Comm department typically closes all lower and upper division courses on the fifth business day of the quarter.
 Once the class has been closed, no adding or section switching can be done on GOLD without an approval code, which will be distributed by instructors after classes have started.

-If a course is full or closed, will it help if I email the professor (or a communication department advisor) to let them know that I really want the class?
+If a course is full, closed, or has a restriction, will it help if I email the professor (or a Communication department advisor) to let them know that I really want the class?

 A: No, you should only contact the instructor if the course is coded “Instructor approval required.”
 Instructors do not compile waiting lists before a quarter begins, so it will NOT give you any advantage.
 Please do not email an instructor or an undergraduate advisor to ask for an add code or to be put on a waitlist.